QGEP/docs/en/user-guide/digitizing/digitizingwastewaterstructures.rst

 d) a new wastewater node object is generated in wastewater network elements and its subclass wastewater nodes

-To add additional objects such as structure parts (besides covers there are access aids, backflow prevention etc) you have to save first and then edit the point object (see the :ref:`editing-data` chapter).
+To add additional objects such as structure parts (besides covers there are access aids, back flow prevention etc) you have to save first and then edit the point object (see the :ref:`editing-data` chapter).

 .. note:: To add a second cover or a second wastewater node to a wastewater structure, see the :ref:`editing-data` chapter.